 Polarisation and distrust aren't just the products of dysfunctional politics.
 They are symptoms of broader social, economic, and cultural conditions: inequality, institutional fragmentation, economic precarity, media systems built on outrage, and the erosion of shared public life.

-I am unconvinced that we can workshop our way out of democratic dysfunction while undermining the institutions closest to people.
+We can't workshop our way out of democratic dysfunction, especially not while undermining the institutions closest to people.
 At some point "democracy done better" has to shift from bolting on new outlets to taking the structures we already have more seriously.

 Local government has the bones for this.
 If only we'd stop dunking on it.